Steve Knoth, Linear Technology

 • Wide input voltage range to accommodate a variety of power sources

-• Small, lightweight, and low-profile solution footprints
+• Small and low profile solution footprints

 • Advanced packaging for improved thermal performance and space efficiency